wildfly8/debug-reload-flask-docker/README.md

-# debug a flask-api app with hot reload in a docker container via Gunicorn
+# debug a flask-api app with hot reload in a docker container via gunicorn

 To start flask-api service as prod: